 Black Friday isn’t the only time of year to score deals on a TV.
-You can often get a Samsung TV for Black Friday prices if you wait until January.
+You can often get them for Black Friday prices (or better) if you wait for the after-Christmas sales.

 Right before the Super Bowl, brands offer steep discounts on high quality TVs.
-Some examples we saw last year include: $210 off a 60″ Vizio LED Smart TV at Target, $170 off a Sharp 55″ LED Smart HDTV Roku TV at Best Buy or a Samsung Smart HD 4K 55-inch TV for only $449.99!
+Some examples we saw last year included nearly 50% off a TCL 55″ 4K Roku Smart TV and a TCL 65″ 4K Smart TV for $449.96 at Walmart.

 2. Wait until the end of January through February for deals on winter apparel.

 Assuming you don’t need a coat right away, wait until late in the winter season when you’ll be sure to find better sales, especially in January and February.